ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 Let's briefly discuss how these were used and how helpful they were.
 <br><br>
 Debugging.
-Since no group members have prior experience with C# and many other concepts of this course, when particularly tricky errors occured LLMs were frequently used to help debug the problem.
+Since no group members have prior experience with C# and many other concepts of this course, when particularly tricky errors occurred LLMs were frequently used to help debug the problem.
 However, we would strive to first try and solve it ourselves.
 In this use case LLMs were invaluable, as they served as a TA guiding us through the debugging process, in cases where Googling was not sufficient and no actual TA was nearby.
 <br><br>